tuffacton/CSC_200_Work/README.md

 # CSC 200 Work
-Assignments and work for Kamal Kamal CSC 200 (Copy at your own risk!)
-Taught at Northern Virginia Community College Alexandria Campus.
+Assignments and work for Kamal Kamal CSC 200 (Copy at your own risk!)\n Taught at Northern Virginia Community College Alexandria Campus.

 ##Assignment # 2